 Incarceration Portion of the Sentence

-So, if a person enters a plea pursuant to a negotiated plea and does not appeal the conviction, the motion would have to be filed within one year of the sentence date for the judge to modify the incarceration part of the sentence.
+- Pleas.
+If a person enters a plea pursuant to a negotiated plea and does not appeal the conviction, the motion would have to be filed within one year of the sentence date for the judge to modify the incarceration part of the sentence.

 The motion must give notice to the prosecuting attorney and must give notice of a hearing date.